Amigo Travel Guitar Retires: A New Life on the Wall

 And it never worked out.
 It’s sad.

-Because I was always wanting to have a small handy instrument which I can keep in the trunk of my car or in the travel.
+Because I always wanted to have a small handy instrument which I could keep in the trunk of my car or travel.

 The Amigo Travel Guitar was promising.
 I have purchased it on eBay.

-And it truly has nice look, good materials and satisfactory sound.
+It truly has a nice look, good materials and satisfactory sound.

 But.
-Whatever I tried I could not tune it so it can be playable instrument.
+Whatever I tried I could not tune it so it could be a playable instrument.

 First, the saddle was too high.